FakePancak3/novum/README.md

 ## Download

 Grab the latest `NOVUM.exe` from the [Releases](../../releases) page.
-No installation needed — just run it.
+No installation needed, just run it.

 **SHA-256 checksum for the latest release:** see the checksum listed on that release's page.
 Verify it in PowerShell with: